Christovis/Christovis.github.io/_blog/2021-11-29-blog-iad_aid_workshop.md

 None the less, it was agree to include a section on 'Environmental Considerations' in the [current draft](https://w3c.github.io/did-imp-guide/#environmental-considerations).

+The [Sustainable Web Design community group](https://www.w3.org/community/sustyweb/) exists since 2013 and focuses on "integration of many areas of design and development into an overarching framework maximizing energy efficiency, lowering environmental impact, and raising inclusiveness."

 Within W3C sustainability is often abbreviated with 's12y', just as internationalization ('i18n') and accessibility ('a11y').

 <!-- IETF -->